-Use our examples of SETA feedback reports addressing learning programme approval and a free alignment matrix tool.
-Skills providers can avoid common errors by referring to precedents and ensuring they are correctly prepared.
+Two examples of SETA feedback reports addressing learning programme approval and a free alignment matrix tool.
+Skills development providers avoid common errors by referring to precedents to ensure they are correctly prepared.

 In South Africa, we train to increase employability, career progression, economic development and to foster a more inclusive society.